 zInspector is available free of charge to single users with up to five properties (meaning “units” or “doors”), with all basic functionality included.

 Do you have many units or many users?
 Great! zInspector continues to be the most powerful yet affordable inspection solution on the market.
 See our pricing page for more info.

 Your content belongs to you.
 We will never sell or publish your photos, videos, documents, or inspection results.
 We do, however, reserve the right to access and copy them.
 For example, we make low resolution copies of your photos so you can quickly browse your information from our website.

-Yes, you can delete individual photos, videos and/or properties as you require. zInspector will not retain information you choose to delete.
+Yes, you can delete individual media (photos and videos), activities and/or properties as you require. zInspector will not retain information you choose to delete.